Business & Integration IT Consultant

 Embedded/Internet of Things (IoT) devices such as medical devices, automobiles, home appliances, oil rig equipment, and watches have unique software testing requirements due to their longer lifecycle, remote locations, power constraints, regulatory requirements, and more.
 Experts perform a thorough communications analysis along with client/server analysis to identify the vulnerabilities that are most relevant to a given use case.

-Pen testers use both automated and manual analysis to find vulnerabilities in the application binaries running on the mobile device and in relevant server-side functions.
 Vulnerabilities in application binaries can include authentication and authorization issues, client-side trust issues, misconfigured security controls, and cross-platform development framework issues.
 Server-side vulnerabilities may include session management, cryptographic issues, authentication and authorization issues, and other common Web services vulnerabilities.

 Both automated and manual testing techniques are used to cover the OWASP API Security Top 10 list.
 The security risks and vulnerabilities that testers look for include broken object-level authorization, user authentication, excessive data exposure, resource scarcity/speed limitations, and more.

-Modern DevSecOps practices integrate automated and intelligent code scanning tools into the CI/CD pipeline.
+Modern DevSecOps practices integrate automated and intelligent code scanning tools into the CI CD pipeline.
 In addition to static tools that scan for known vulnerabilities, automated pen testing tools can be integrated into the CI/CD pipeline to mimic what a hacker might do to breach application security.
 Automated CI/CD pen testing can reveal hidden vulnerabilities and attack patterns that are not detected by static code scanning.

 There is no universal tool for pen testing.
 Instead, different targets require different sets of tools for port scanning, application scanning, Wi-Fi penetrations, or direct network penetrations.
 In general, the types of pen testing tools can be classified into five categories.